swcarpentry/python-novice-gapminder/_episodes/08-data-frames.md

 > > ~~~
 > > {: .language-python}
 > > Again we apply the drop function, but in this case we are dropping not a row but a whole column.
-> > To accomplish this, we need to specify also the `axis` parameter (we want to drop the second column
+> > To accomplish this, we need to specify also the `axis` parameter (we want to drop the second axis
 > > which has index 1).
 > > ~~~
 > > fourth.to_csv('result.csv')